Skip to main content

 Additionally, a new sawmill, Hampton Lumber Company, is being built in Allendale County.
 This $225 million investment will bring 125 new jobs and is the company’s first sawmill plant on the East Coast.

 Lastly, a German company, Homanit, is under construction in Clarendon County.
 They are a leading manufacturer of medium- and high-density wood fiberboards (MDF) for furniture, automotive, door, and coating industries worldwide.
-MDF is created by grinding up wood chips and putting them back together, creating a material that is similar to plywood.
+MDF is created by grinding up wood chips and putting them back together.
 Homanit is investing $250 million into the local economy, and the facility will create 300 new jobs.
 It’s important to note that while these solutions are on the way, many will not be operational until 2027 at the earliest.

 Port Updates